baoist/catanode/readme.markdown

-# TODO
+# Catanode

+Settlers of Catan built in node.js!

-Complete
+# Complete

 - User login

-To do
+# To do

 - rewrite all socket handles
 - create and launch game